 Matt Berg (History) will investigate the provisions of assistance to returning concentration camp inmates, returning émigrés who fled the Nazis, and Austrian soldiers liberated from Allied POW camps–three groups who returned to Vienna with little more than the clothes on their backs–during the crucial period between the end of hostilities in April 1945, and the introduction of amnesty for legally designated “less implicated” former Nazis in 1948 and their re-enfranchisement in the 1949 elections.

-Greg DiLisi (Education and School Psychology) will work on an article on Thorium and Molten Salt Reactors (MSR).
+Greg DiLisi (Education) will work on an article on Thorium and Molten Salt Reactors (MSR).
 With the purpose to educate teachers of introductory physics sequences with the information needed to discuss thorium-based nuclear reactors as an alternative energy source.